Prepare for your trip

 - The information sharing is mandatory as part of the U.S. Aviation and Transportation Security Act.

-All visitors to the U.S., except nationals of Canada, will have their photograph and fingerprints taken, and will automatically be registered under the US-VISIT program when they pass through Customs and Border Protection.
+All visitors to the U.S., except nationals of Canada, will have their photograph and fingerprints taken, and will automatically be registered under the Visit the U.S. program when they pass through Customs and Border Protection.

 Secure Flight Passenger Data is basic personal information the TSA requires for you to travel.
 The information is collected during booking or ticketing.